 - 3 celery sticks chopped

-- 3 cups broth or water
+- 3 cups veggie stock or water, or chicken stock

 - 1 cup water

-- salt and pepper to taste be generous!
+- Salt and pepper to taste be generous!

 - 2 tsp turmeric